Chrononox/wx_alerts/README.md

 # wx_alerts

-Checks for weather alerts from a givin state at chosen intervals.
+Checks for alerts at pre-set local locations.
+If nothing found local, will check nation-wide